PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 of popularity.

 Managing external runtime dependencies, such as language servers, used to be pain.
-I briefly examined it and it appears that it offers limited list of dependencies it supports.
+I briefly examined it, and it appears that it offers limited list of dependencies it supports.
 While it's an honorable effort, the community that contributes and maintains Nixpkgs is much larger compared to the community that works on Mason.
 This is why I believe that Nix provides greater freedom for